Back to blog

 4. Summary questions

-How to prepare: Have your child practise summarising paragraphs in their own words, focusing on the key points without unnecessary details.
+How to prepare: Ask your child to practise summarising short paragraphs in their own words, focusing on the key points and leaving out extra details.

 5. Author’s intent and literary techniques